Where is Rabbi Susie Tendler, Greensboro's first female rabbi?

 “She has a good spark — of spirit, and of personality,” said Havivi, who is now one of her mentors.
 “She is bright and engaging.
 She looks you in the eye, and she sees you, and then she speaks.

-Now married to Ross Sadoff, she became the first female rabbi at a synagogue in the city and one of the first in the state in 2004.
+Now married to Ross Sadoff, she became the first female rabbi at a synagogue in the city and one of the first in the stat in 2004.

 It wasn’t until recently when one of her two young daughters proclaimed she didn’t want to be a rabbi that her own achievements came into focus for her.